antifessional/perl6-zmq/lib/Local/README.md

 ## What is this?

-This folder contains files used in the tests only.
-Nothing here is relevant to the functioning module.
+This folder contains c dependencies

+hello.c is used in the tests only.

+buffer-helper.c is a required C helper library.